Sign up to be the first to hear about our exclusive offers & discounts

 If you’d like to stay with us again, just ask us once you’re moved in and we’d be more than happy to help.

-You are welcome to move in from your tenancy start date if you wish to.
+As soon as you’re ready, so are we!
+We’d love to welcome you to move in from the original tenancy start date if you choose to.
 This will be a great opportunity to meet other students and to explore your new city.
-If you do not write to us to adjust your tenancy then we will assume that you are happy with the original tenancy agreement.
+If you do not contact us to adjust your tenancy then we will assume that you are happy with the original tenancy agreement.

 DIGS SHP VenueScan via Snapchat to add our handle.